 Florida homeowners that aren't covered by a termite protection plan or a pest prevention plan are at a larger risk of a termite infestation than those in other parts of the country.
 Florida's geography makes it ideal for a large number of pests that invite themselves into the 9 million homes that occupy the state.
 Although these pests range from annoying to disgusting, none are as notorious as the termite in Florida.

 There are four main termite species that are most prevalent throughout the state of Florida, although smaller populations of other species are also present.
-These termites, which include the Eastern Subterranean, Formosan Subterranean, Powderpost Drywood, and Florida Dampwood termite, each present their own challenges for Florida residents.
+These termites, which include the Eastern Subterranean, Formosan Subterranean, Powderpost Drywood, and Florida Dampwood termites, each present their own challenges for Florida residents.

 Termite concerns for Florida residents are plenty; these pests cost Florida homeowners more than $500 million each year.

 Although Florida's geographical features are mainly consistent throughout the state, the South Florida area is at an especially high risk of termite infestation.
 Spanning as far north as West Palm Beach to Fort Lauderdale and down south as far as Homestead, South Florida contains the majority of the state's homes and population.